Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 Mount Ainslie Lookout

 At least one of your days in Canberra should end with a visit to Mount Ainslie.
-This lookout offers one of the best views of the city.
+This lookout offers a wide view over the city.
+It’s our favourite spot in the city.

-From this spot, the Australian War Memorial, Old Parliament House and Parliament House line up perfectly.
-It is perfect for experiencing a Canberra sunset after attending the last post ceremony at the War Memorial.
+From here, the Australian War Memorial, Old Parliament House and Parliament House line up perfectly.
+We think it’s the best place for experiencing a Canberra sunset after attending the Last Post Ceremony at the War Memorial.

 Charles got stuck into a local brew from Bent Spoke, and it quickly became a favourite.
-The drinks at Smith’s Alternative were well priced, and we got a generous cheese platter with olives for only $15!
-We didn’t have time to fit in a visit to their brewery bar but recommend it for beer lovers.
+The drinks at Smiths Alternative were well-priced, and we got a generous cheese platter with olives.
+We didn’t have time to fit in a visit to their brewery bar but it is highly recommended for beer lovers.

 Dinner in Civic

-SoLita Pizzeria just a short walk away had $12 Aperol Spritz and a certificate from the official Associazione Pizzaivoli Napoletini, so it was an easy decision!
+We ended up at SoLita Pizzeria just a short walk away.
+They had a certificate from the official Associazione Pizzaiuoli Napoletani, apparently the only place in Canberra to have one, so it was an easy decision.

 Day 2 – Saturday